cobwebch/external_import/Documentation/Developer/Api/Index.rst

   Any other value can be set, but will not be interpreted by the External Import extension.
   In the Log module, such values will be displayed as "Other".

+setDebug/getDebug
+  Define or retrieve the debug flag.
+This makes it possible to programatically turn debugging on or off.

+setVerbose/getVerbose
+  Define or retrieve the verbosity flag.
+This is currently used only by the command-line utility for debugging output.

 and a few more which are not as significant and can be explored by anyone interested straight in the source code.